Does Renters Insurance Cover Jewelry

 Based on Lemonade’s most recent claims data

-While your policy has your back in most situations, it doesn’t cover wear and tear.
+While your policy has your back for many sudden and accidental events, it still excludes several scenarios, including basic wear and tear.
 So if your watch face gets scratched up, your policy can’t help you out.
-That’s because insurance is there for any ‘sudden and accidental’ damages- and scratches on your watch aren’t exactly unexpected.

-There are a few other important things to note when it comes to your policy’s base jewelry coverage.
-If you file a claim for stolen jewelry, your insurer can only pay you a maximum of $1,500 under your base policy (this is called a ‘sublimit’ or ‘coverage limit,’ in insurance speak).
+If you file a claim for stolen jewelry, your Lemonade policy can only pay you a maximum of $1,500 under your standard policy (this is called a ‘sublimit’ or ‘coverage limit,’ in insurance speak).

 You may not think your jewelry collection is worth much, but it adds up.
 Imagine you have two gold necklaces, an old charm bracelet, your Grandpa’s class ring, and a set of diamond studs.
-Individually, these items may cost less than $1,500- but if you lose your entire jewelry box, your insurer can only pay you $1,500, and you’ll have to pay out-of-pocket to replace the rest.
+Individually, these items may cost less than $1,500—but if your entirely jewelry box is stolen, your insurer can only pay you $1,500, and you’ll have to pay out-of-pocket to replace the rest.

 What puts the ‘Extra’ in Extra Coverage?
 First off, it covers the full worth of your jewelry, deductible-free!
-So if your $10k ring was swiped, your insurer would pay you the full $10k to buy a new one.
+So if your $10k engagement ring were swiped, your insurer would reimburse you for its full replacement cost if you had protected it with Extra Coverage.

 Extra coverage is an additional insurance coverage for extra special items - like your jewelry

-It also covers two additional perils: Accidental damage, and mysterious disappearance.
-So if your favorite necklace mysteriously disappears from your vanity, you’re not covered by renters or home insurance unless you have Extra Coverage.
+An Extra Coverage endorsement also covers two additional perils: Accidental damage and mysterious disappearance.
+So if your favorite necklace mysteriously disappears from your vanity, you’re not covered by renters or home insurance unless you have purchased Extra Coverage.

 Who’s covered by jewelry insurance?

-So if your sister also happens to be your roommate, her bling is covered, too.
-If an apartment fire destroyed all of your jewelry, your insurer can pay you up to $1,500 for both of your collections.
-Extra Coverage is the best way to make sure you’re getting enough coverage for everybody’s stuff.
+So if an apartment fire destroyed all of your combined jewelry, your insurer could reimburse you for the full value of both of your collections, up to your personal property coverage limit.
+If you both have some expensive bling, though, Extra Coverage is the best way to make sure you’re getting enough coverage for everybody’s stuff.

-But what if your roommate is your sister at heart, but not by blood?
-While some of your shared items (read: your small living room couch, rug, etc) are covered, your roomie’s personal things aren’t, including her jewelry.
+But what about your roommate?
+While some of your shared items are covered, your roomie’s personal things aren’t, including her jewelry.
 We recommend that you each get your own policy, so you both have enough insurance coverage for your jewelry, and the rest of your stuff.

-And when it comes to your significant other, your policy doesn’t automatically cover them unless you’re officially married, or in a legally-recognized civil union.
-But no worries – you can add them as an ‘additional insured’ for an extra cost.
+Or, what if you’ve just moved in with your significant other and want to protect all of your jewelry under one roof?
+Your policy doesn’t automatically cover them unless you’re officially married, or in a legally-recognized civil union.
+But no worries—you can add them as an ‘additional insured’ for an extra cost.
 If you go down this route, just keep in mind that it may be cheaper (and easier) for each of you to get your own policy.

 How much does jewelry insurance cost?